 “For the past 6 years I have made my gifts to the EMU university fund, my church and other Christian ministries from my IRA.
 I ask my IRA custodian to send a check directly to EMU from my IRA.
 I avoid the income taxes and the gift counts toward my required minimum distribution since I am over 70½.
 By using my IRA I can get the equivalent of a tax deduction even though I do not itemize my income taxes.
 I have saved thousands of dollars in federal and state income taxes by doing this.
 If you are 70½ or older you may want to do the same thing.”

 The IRA rollover has not yet been extended to cover gifts made in 2014.
-If Congress follows what has become its usual pattern, it will pass an extension in December that will apply through 2015 and be retroactive to January 1, 2014.
-A temporary extension is included in a tax extenders package introduced in the Senate, and a bill making the rollover permanent was voted out of committee in the House, but these bills have not yet been acted upon outside of committee.
+If Congress follows what has become its usual pattern, it will pass an extension in late December that will apply through 2015 and be retroactive to January 1, 2014.
+A temporary extension is included in a tax extenders package introduced in the Senate, and a bill making the rollover permanent was voted out of committee in the House, but there has not been any recent activity on either bill.
 We are actively monitoring this issue and will let you know as soon as there is any news.

 What should you do now?*